 All homework that is assigned should be graded in some fashion.
-Homework will be worth up to 10% of all calculated course grades.
+Homework will be worth up to but no more than 10% of all calculated course grades.
 Daily assignments can be graded by checks, plus/minus, or numerical grades.
 Acceptance of late homework assignments, not due to excused absences, is up to the discretion of each teacher and should be clearly defined in the teacher's grading policy.